 So they know what they’re talking about.

-Classes cover topics like SEO, marketing campaigns, making a website pleasing to the user, using Gutenberg, setting up and interpreting Google Analytics, writing reviews, and more.
+Classes cover topics like SEO, marketing campaigns, making a website pleasing to the user, using Gutenberg, setting up and interpreting Google Analytics, writing reviews, keyword researching, and more.

 Personally, I credit these classes for steering me in the right direction when it came to fixing issues that caused a long period of stagnation and decline on my travel blog.